argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/balsam/README.md

 ```

 Create a Balsam site
-Note: The "-n" option specifies the site name; the last argument specifies the directory name
+Note: The "-n" option specifies the site name; the last argument specifies the directory name.
+When prompted for your primary allocation, put in the workshop project `alcf_training`.

 ```shell
 balsam site init -n polaris_tutorial polaris_tutorial